Al McKay

-Albert Phillip Al McKay (born February 2, 1948) is an American guitarist, songwriter, and record producer.
-He is a former member of The Watts 103rd Rhythm Street Band and Earth, Wind & Fire, for which he was inducted into the Rock and Roll Hall of Fame in 2000.
-McKay now leads his own group called the Al McKay All Stars.
+Albert Phillip McKay (born February 2, 1948) is an American guitarist, songwriter, and record producer.
+He is a former member of The Watts 103rd Rhythm Street Band and Earth, Wind & Fire.
+As a member of EW&F, during 2000, he was inducted into the Rock and Roll Hall of Fame.
+He has also worked with artists such as Gene Harris, Patrice Rushen, The Temptations and Ramsey Lewis.
+McKay also leads his own band called the Al McKay All Stars.

 Biography

 Born and raised in New Orleans, Louisiana, United States, McKay's first professional gig was as a guitarist for the Ike & Tina Turner Revue.
 He then went on to become a member of The Watts 103rd Rhythm Street Band.
 McKay later joined up with the band Earth, Wind & Fire in 1973.
-He eventually left the group in 1981.
+He eventually was fired from the group in 1981.

 McKay now performs with his band, The Al McKay Allstars, performing a show called The Earth, Wind & Fire Experience.
 During 2001, the group released a studio album entitled Al Dente.
 A live album called Live at Mt.
 Fuji was also issued in 2003.